nateolin/recreation.gov-scraper/readme.md

 1. Clone Repo to local machine using command `git clone`
 2. Open project with IDE of your choice
 3. Run command `npm install` to install project dependencies
-4. Edit lines 6-9 & 58-59 in controller.js for your personal email preferences
+4. Copy `.sample.env` contents and create new file in base directory called `.env`
+5. Modify contents in `.env` to use real values
-5. Run command `npm start` to start project!
+6. Run command `npm start` to start project!
-6. Sit back, relax, and wait for those tickets to pop up
+7. Sit back, relax, and wait for those tickets to pop up

 ### Noteworthy items:
 - If you want to edit, remove, or add certain dates, make sure to match the date format found on lines 20-26 in controller.js